quadrate-language/quadrate/docs/docs/docs/reference.md

 #### within

-Returns 1 if val is in [low, high), 0 otherwise.
+Outputs 1 if val is in [low, high), 0 otherwise.

 **Signature:** `( val low high -- bool )`